eecs280staff/tutorials/docs/cli.md

 Below are some more advanced commands that are cool to know, but not necessary.

 ## cat
-`cat` is short for "con<b>cat</b>enate".
+`cat` is short for "con*cat*enate".
 It takes in a list of filenames, concatenates the contents, and prints it out.
 [More info](https://man7.org/linux/man-pages/man1/cat.1.html).

 Example: